sevaa/dwex/README.md

 Installlation
 -------------

+Run `pip install dwex`, under `sudo` if necessary.
-Get the Python sources from Github, and run `python setup.py install` using your favorite Python 3 interpreter.
-I'll publish it on PyPi eventually.

-On Debian and related Linux distros, the proper way to install PyQt5 is `apt-get install python3-pyqt5`.
+Alternatively, get the Python sources from Github, and run `python setup.py install` using your favorite Python 3 interpreter in the root folder of the package.
+In this scenario, you'd have to install PyQt5 separately - with `pip install pyqt5`.

 On Windows, if `pip` and/or Python is not in PATH, use `c:\Python35\python -m pip install pyqt5`, substituting your own path to Python.

+Once you install it, there will be a `dwex` command.
+On Windows, there will be a `dwex.exe` in `Scripts` under the Python folder, and also a start menu item "DWARF Explorer".

 Usage
 -----